JoeyHammoth/simple-calculator/README.md

 # Simple Calculator with JavaFX

 This project is a simple calculator application built using JavaFX.
-It demonstrates how to build a graphical user interface (GUI) for a basic calculator with operations like addition, subtraction, multiplication, and division.
-Additionally, this calculator utilizes a custom package called `custom-java-math-library` for advanced mathematical operations that can be found [here](https://github.com/JoeyHammoth/custom-java-math-library).
+It demonstrates how to build a graphical user interface (GUI) for a basic calculator with the following operations: addition, subtraction, multiplication, and division.

 ## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, and division.
-- Supports advanced operations through the `custom-java-math-library` package.
 - Clean and responsive GUI using JavaFX.
 - Exception handling for invalid input.

-## Requirements

-- Java 11 or later
-- JavaFX SDK
-- `custom-java-math-library` package

 ## Installation